shadabshaiikh/aws-practical/README.md

+## Project Overview:

 Here's a beginner-friendly AWS project to set up and run an application on an EC2 instance with Apache2:

-Project Overview
 This project involves launching a web application on an EC2 instance (a virtual server in AWS) and configuring Apache2 as the web server to serve the application.
 Apache2 will handle HTTP requests, allowing users to access your application via a browser.
 Steps to Implement the Project

-### Set Up an EC2 Instance:
+## Set Up an EC2 Instance:

 In the AWS Management Console, go to EC2 and launch a new instance.
 Choose Amazon Linux 2 as the operating system for ease and AWS integration.